Avoid carbon monoxide poisoning

 Petrol/diesel engines, charcoal barbecues, etc. must therefore only be used outdoors.

 Indoor use of propane appliances

-Defective propane appliances, such as water heaters in holiday cabins, can also quickly produce large quantities of carbon monoxide.
+Defective propane appliances, such as hot water heaters in holiday cabins, can also rapidly generate large amounts of carbon monoxide.

-It is important to ensure that indoor appliances/equipment which uses propane are installed properly.
-Equipment should also be regularly checked and maintained to prevent situations which could lead to carbon monoxide poisoning.
+It is important to make sure that indoor appliances/equipment that uses propane are installed correctly.
+Equipment should also be regularly checked and maintained to prevent situations which could lead to poisoning.

 How does carbon monoxide affect the body?

 Carbon monoxide is a colourless and odourless gas.
-Dangerous concentrations can be present without any fumes or smoke being visible.
+Dangerous concentrations can be present without any smoke being visible.
 Many cases of poisoning occur when people are asleep.